here-for-the-experience/backend-vaccine/README.md

-# Backend for Verifying and Generating Vaccines for Users
+# Backend for Verifying and Generating Vaccines for Users.

 A Fastapi backend for Verifying whether an user has taken then vaccine by an admin and creating vaccination certificate for them.